Are you looking to hike the Laguna de los Tres? Is hiking Fitz Roy one of your dreams? I have you covered!

 The walk is nice and easy until the Campamento Poincenot.

-At about 1 km from there, the trail to Laguna de Los Tres, the main viewpoint of Cerro Fitz Roy, starts, and with that, the actual challenge.
+About 1 km (0.6 miles) from there, the trail to Laguna de Los Tres, the main viewpoint of Cerro Fitz Roy, starts, and with that, the actual challenge.
 A sign warns people walking up about the difficulty, and suggests to continue walking only if you are in excellent physical conditions.

-The walk to the base of Mount Fitz Roy is a mere km, but it’s a steady uphill walk with a good 40% incline, most of it on rocks and small boulders so you’ll have to watch your step.
+The walk to the base of Mount Fitz Roy is short, but it’s a steady uphill walk with a good 40% incline, most of it on rocks and small boulders so you’ll have to watch your step.
 It takes roughly one hour to walk all the way up.

 You have to walk down on the same trail, and for as tough as walking uphill it is, I found the walking down by far more challenging.
 It takes pretty much the same amount of time to walk back down from Laguna de Los Tres.

-TIP: The hike to Laguna de Los Tres is one of the most popular ones in Patagonia.
+The hike to Laguna de Los Tres is one of the most popular ones in Patagonia.
 This means that on any given day there will be quite a few people on the trail.
-Regardless of that, I strongly advise you not to walk this trail alone (check out my post “11 Reasons Why Hiking Alone Is Actually A Bad Idea”): there is no phone reception at all along the trail and it is simply safer to have someone you can rely on for emergencies.
+Regardless of that, don’t walk this trail alone: there is no phone reception at all along the trail and it is simply safer to have someone you can rely on for emergencies.

-Essential items to wear and carry on a Fitz Roy trek
+Essential items to wear and carry when hiking Fitz Roy / Laguna de los Tres

 The first thing to keep in mind when gearing up for the hike to Laguna de Los Tres is that the weather in Patagonia tends to be unpredictable.
 You may wake up in the morning and find a fantastic sunny day and perfect visibility of Fitz Roy, and moments later the wind may start blowing, the clouds gathering up and it may start raining.
 Make sure to be properly equipped for any weather conditions.